Code-Institute-Submissions/Project3-7/README.md

     - Can only log in if registered.
 Index page allows you to do this.
 Once registered they will be redirected to the home page.

 * login
     - login in form.
-One logged in will direct to the login page.
+Once logged in will be directed to the home page.

 * Home link
     -  each user as their own home page with their own recipes order by the most likes